 To keep you incentivised along the way, during the English Channel challenge, you will receive three virtual postcards waiting for you once you reach certain milestones.
 These postcards will give you information about the real-life locations you have reached virtually.

 This incentive plus the interactive progress map will have you feeling like you are swimming the English Channel for real.

 Once you finish (which you will, I have complete faith in you), you will receive a unique and interesting medal for your efforts.
 The medal for this challenge has the English Channel on the front and a metal octopus on the back.
 If you like Pirates of the Caribbean, sea life and cool aquatic creatures, you will love this medal.

 Swim, jog, run, or walk your way to victory with this one and watch yourself get happier and healthier along the way.

-There’s nothing better at the cold end of the year than watching yourself rise to a challenge, complete it, and improve yourself in the meantime.
+There’s nothing better than watching yourself rise to a challenge, complete it, and improve yourself in the meantime.

 Any time you feel like giving up, there will be a reward or incentive to pull you right back up again.